toolbear/soon/README.md

 12 minutes until your next break
 ```

-Jump to [Getting Started](#getting-started) or read a little of our philosophy and motivation.
+Jump to [Getting Started](#getting-started) or read a little on our philosophy and motivation.

 ## Using Soon for Great Success